Kai Lung Unrolls His Mat: Explanation of the novel's title

 Unrolling his mat is something Kai Lung does very often (usually under a mulberry tree), to tell his tales.

 Plot summary

-Kai Lung adventures usually serve as mere excuses to bring up side stories along the way, which typically take up the better part of a Kai Lung book.
+Kai Lung adventures usually serve as mere excuses to bring upside stories along the way, which typically take up the better part of a Kai Lung book.
 However, this is one of the few books that has a purposeful main narrative as well as intriguing side stories.

 Part One: The Protecting Ancestors

 The main plot

-Kai Lung comes home one day to meet his wife, but finds everything in a state of disarray.
+Kai Lung comes home one day to meet his wife but finds everything in a state of disarray.
 An elderly neighbour tells him that the village has been devastated by Ming Shu.
 Kai Lung goes in the direction of Ming Shu.
 Along the way, he meets barbarians, a poor farmer named Thang, a bandless captain in the city of Chi-U, and finally (disguised as Mang-hi, a foreigner from the land of Kham) Ming Shu himself.